solo-io/supergloo/docs/content/getting_started/enterprise.md

 - REMOTE_CONTEXT2 - Context for a second cluster where you'll be running a service mesh and injected workloads.

-Lastly, ensure that you have a Gloo Mesh Enterprise license key stored in the environemtn variable `GLOO_MESH_LICENSE_KEY`.
+Lastly, ensure that you have a Gloo Mesh Enterprise license key stored in the environment variable `GLOO_MESH_LICENSE_KEY`.

-TODO joekelley diagram

 ## Installing Istio